bexelbie/bexelbie.github.io/_posts/2016-01-20-world-phone.md

 ---
-layout:     post
 title:      "I Want A World Phone"
-subtitle:   ""
 date:       2016-01-20 08:00:00
-author:     "Brian Exelbierd"
-#header-img: ""
+excerpt:  ""
-published:  true
+categories:
-category: Travel
+  - Travel
 tags:
   - Gadgets
+classes: wide
 ---

 I want worldwide phone and data service.
 And I think the only way to get it is to build a better phone.